cobalthq/cobalt-product-public-docs/content/en/Methodologies/external-network.md

 ### Port Scans

-Our pentesters start with complete port scans on the IP address ranges for your asset.
+Cobalt pentesters start with complete port scans on the IP address ranges for your asset.
 From this information, our pentesters can identify public-facing machines and resources, along with their functionality.
 For example, the following services require access to the outside world:

 - Firewalls
 - Mail servers